bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 3. What should you do about those things that can go wrong?
 4. Did you do a decent job of analysis?

 Building a diagram, finding threats, addressing them, and then checking work.
 After having a diagram, then looking for what can go wrong with its security.

-Using the STRIDE Mnemonic to Find Threats
+STRIDE Mnemonic to Find Threats
-STRIDE is a mnemonic for things that go wrong in security.
 It stands for Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, and Elevation of Privilege:

-Spoofing is pretending to be something or someone you're not.
+**Spoofing** is pretending to be something or someone you're not.
-Tampering is modifying something you're not supposed to modify.
-It can include packets on the wire (or wireless), bits on disk, or the bits in memory.
+**Tampering** is modifying something you're not supposed to modify.
-Repudiation means claiming you didn't do something (regardless of whether you did or not).
-Denial of Service are attacks designed to prevent a system from providing service, including by crashing it, making it unusably slow, or filling all its storage.
-Information Disclosure is about exposing information to people who are not authorized to see it.
+**Repudiation** means claiming you didn't do something **Denial of Service** are attacks designed to prevent a system from providing service **Information Disclosure** is about exposing information to people who are not authorized to see it.
-Elevation of Privilege is when a program or user is technically able to do things that they're not supposed to do.
+**Elevation of Privilege** is when a program or user is technically able to do things that they're not supposed to do.

 How do you know that the web browser is being used by the person